-- 4.9 Notwithstanding the written objections that have been lodged and subsequent letters sent by Squires Patton Boggs seeking an explanation and justification for the land take proposed, there has been very little response from the Acquiring Authority.
-In practice the only response has comprised an undated and unsigned letter from John Hill of the Council's legal department which I attach as Appendix 5 and an internal email from another Council officer to John Hill which was copied (apparently in error) to Squires Patton Boggs.
-This is attached as Appendix 6. - 4.10 The letter from John Hill is a response only to the objection to the S19 application and does not respond directly to the CPO objections.
-My reading of the letter is that such explanation of justification of the Exchange Land acquisition as is set out is an "after the fact" rationalisation of what is proposed rather than a record of what assessment and consideration actually took place before the CPO was made.
-This is evidenced by the exchange of email correspondence (dated 1st and 2nd September 2014) between Henry Church of CBRE (acting for Stockport MBC) and Simon Cook of Roger Hannah & Co (representing Mr and Mrs Holmes). - 4.11 Internal emails from Naz Huda of Stockport Council and Jamie Bardot of Morgan Sindall confirm that the Council could release part of the exchange land.
-However but then decide that they now need all the exchange land for the 'dual purpose' of POS and Great Crested Newts habitat including a 'couple of ponds.'
-Copies of the email correspondence can be found at Appendix 7. - 4.12 Dealing with Mr Hill's "responses" in the order set out in the letter, I comment as follows.
+4.7 The only response from the acquiring authority providing explanation and justification for the land take has comprised an undated and unsigned letter from John Hill of the Council's legal department and an internal email from another Council officer to John Hill which was copied (apparently in error) to Squires Patton Boggs.
+This is attached as Appendix 2.

+- 4.8 The letter from John Hill is a response only to the objection to the S19 application and does not respond directly to the CPO objections.
+My reading of the letter is that such justification of the Exchange Land acquisition as is set out is an "after the fact" rationalisation of what is proposed rather than a record of what assessment and consideration actually took place before the CPO was made.
+Internal emails from Naz Huda of Stockport Council and Jamie Bardot of Morgan Sindall confirm that the Council could release part of the exchange land.
+However the Acquiring Authority then decide that they now need all the exchange land for the 'dual purpose' of POS and Great Crested Newts habitat including a 'couple of ponds.' - 4.9 My comments on Mr Hill's responses are as follows: